 - Improve the health and livelihood of community members.

 - Successfully educate community members to maintain and repair the water system.

 - Provide a learning opportunity for EWB-SMU members to serve a community in need.

-CONTINUING IMPLEMENTATION - In January of 2017, EWB-SMU completed the first stage of implementation.
-After returning home, the team quickly began to work on post-trip documentation, and planning for the next trip, which is slated for January of 2018.
+CONTINUING IMPLEMENTATION - In January of 2018, EWB-SMU completed the second stage of implementation during a two week trip to the community in Bolivia.
+After returning home, the team quickly began to work on post-trip documentation, and planning for the next trip, which is slated for January of 2019.
 These plans include submitting documentation and designs for approval by EWB-USA and continuing to fundraise to support travel and construction costs.